Technigo/project-chatbot/README.md

 missunderstood the task, can not to make one function work. so it is very importmant to read task carefully.

 ## View it live

-Have you deployed your project somewhere?
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
-(I can not make it work now)
 https://h-hotelchatbot.netlify.app/